OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/quantile.md

 ---
 title: quantile
-description: Understand how to use the 'quantile' function, a key statistical tool used to divide distributions.
+description: "Understand how to use the 'quantile' function, a key statistical tool" used to divide distributions.
 Learn about parameters including 'n_window' for window length and 'f_quantile' for specifying quantile values.
 keywords: